Skip to content

 2. Start your season at the right time

-A short holiday season means your timing has to be pinpoint accurate.
-Here’s when you should buy your Christmas lights, start marketing, and begin installs.
+A short holiday season means your timing has to be pinpointed and accurate.
+Here’s when you should buy your Christmas lights, start marketing, and begin installing.

 When to buy Christmas lights

 To get the best deals, consider buying new inventory at the end of the holiday season.
-According to Kirk, most vendors offer preorders in February to get a more accurate count of what they will be selling next season.
+According to Kirk Brown, owner of Outdoor Splendor and Dynamic Celebration Lighting, most vendors offer preorders in February to get a more accurate count of what they’ll be selling next season.

-Your marketing window is small for seasonal lighting.
-As Kirk puts it, “a lot of people have a one-holiday-at-a-time mentality.”
+A lot of people have a one-holiday-at-a-time mentality.
 So don’t expect a great response from your audience until after Halloween.

-Reach out to return customers as early as late August or early September to get them renewed, booked, and to collect their deposit.
-You can offer an incentive, like a small discount on services to encourage customers to sign up early.
+Reach out to return customers as early as late August or early September to renew them, book them, and collect their deposit.
+To encourage customers to sign up early, you can offer an incentive, like a small discount on services.

 When to install Christmas lights